 - 6 tbsp (90mL) nonfat milk

-- Preheat the oven to 325°F. Lightly coat a 9x5” loaf pan with nonstick cooking spray.
+- Preheat the oven to 325°F. Coat a 9x5” loaf pan with nonstick cooking spray.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 In a separate bowl, whisk together the butter, eggs, vanilla, and vinegar.
 Mix in the Greek yogurt, stirring until no large lumps remain.
 Mix in the mashed banana and maple syrup.
 Alternate between adding the flour mixture and milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)

 - Spread the batter into the prepared pan.
 Cover the top with foil, and try to push up the foil in the center to ensure it doesn’t touch the batter while baking.
 Bake covered at 325°F for 35 minutes.
 Acting very quickly, remove the pan from the oven, and remove the foil.
-Immediately put the pan back in the oven, and continue baking the banana bread for an additional 28-32 minutes (for a total of 63-67 minutes) or until a toothpick inserted into the center comes out clean.
+Immediately put the pan back in the oven, and continue baking the banana bread for an additional 28-32 minutes (for a total of 63-67 minutes) or until a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 10 minutes before carefully transferring to a wire rack to cool completely.

 View Nutrition Information + Weight Watchers Points